Charity shops in Canterbury

 For a specialist precious-metal buyer the nearest established option from Canterbury is in central London, around 60 miles away and well over an hour's drive each way.
 Asking a volunteer to carry valuable donations on that round trip is rarely practical and adds an insurance worry of its own.

 A prepaid label settles all of that.
-GoldPaid emails the Special Delivery label to the shop, the parcel goes out insured, and the same insured cover applies to the return if the valuation is declined.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+GoldPaid emails the Special Delivery label to the shop, the parcel goes out tracked and signed for, and the same cover applies to the return if the valuation is declined.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 What Canterbury charity teams should check before pricing